Suvarna6612/365-day-leetcode-challenge/README.md

 - Count valid subsequences using Two Pointers
 - Combine Greedy with Two Pointers
 - Handle duplicate combinations and multiplicity
+- Check whether one string is a subsequence of another
+- Apply subsequence logic to dictionary-based problems
 - Optimize brute-force solutions
 - Master different Two Pointer variations used in interviews